sagarmusabbir/Eventually/README.md

 # Eventually

+Introducing 'Eventually,' a sleek and responsive one-page pre-launching site template meticulously crafted for Hugo.
+Derived from HTML5 UP's acclaimed design, this template offers easy customization, allowing you to tailor your landing page with personalized parameters.
+Dive into our quick guide for seamless installation, configuration, and effortless slider image updates.
 Eventually is a one page, responsive pre-launching site template.
 It is a port of [HTML5 UP's Eventually Template](https://html5up.net/eventually).
-I have tried to port it to hugo.
+I have tried to port it as neat as I can.
 Please help me with your valuable feedbacks.

 ## Live Demo

-Check the theme in action [Here](www.thirdbracket.co.uk)
+Explore the live demo at [Here](www.thirdbracket.co.uk) to witness the template in action.
+Unveil your next big thing with style, as 'Eventually' combines simplicity and elegance.
 ![hugo-eventually](https://raw.githubusercontent.com/sagarmusabbir/Eventually/master/images/screenshot.png "Screenshot")